zocker-160/thinkfan-ui/README.md

 ![Screenshot](https://i.imgur.com/UXII1Mg.png)

-This is program for controlling fan speed on IBM/Lenovo ThinkPads
+This is an application for controlling fan speed on IBM/Lenovo ThinkPads.

-It can also monitor CPU temp and fan RPM
+It can also monitor CPU temp and fan RPM.

 It is written for Linux only.
 For windows, see http://www.almico.com/speedfan.php
-Written in Python, using Tkinter

 ## How it Works?
  + Parses `sensors` command to show CPU temp and fan RPM